imlystyi/coin-manager/README.md

 </div>

  ## What is it?
- **Coin Manager** is an application that allows you to watch, manage and transfer cryptocurrencies.
+ **Coin Manager** is an application that allows you to watch, manage and convert cryptocurrencies.

  ## Functionality
  - Watching the top 10 (by rank) cryptocurrencies on the market